LucyWilcox/LucyWilcox.github.io/_portfolio/30_project.markdown

 ---
 layout: post
 title: The Medium is the New Tab
-description: a project with a background image
+description: Sharing images with your friends
 img: /img/mnt.png
 ---